michael2012z/BitBible/markdown/KJV/files/Josh.md

 12. And the west border was to the great sea, and the coast thereof.
 This is the coast of the children of Judah round about according to their families.

-13. And unto Caleb the son of Jephunneh he gave a part among the children of Judah, according to the commandment of the Lord to Joshua, even the city of Arba the father of Anak, which city is Hebron.the city…: or, Kirjath–arba
+13. And unto Caleb the son of Jephunneh he gave a part among the children of Judah, according to the commandment of the Lord to Joshua, even the city of Arba the father of Anak, which city is Hebron.

 14. And Caleb drove thence the three sons of Anak, Sheshai, and Ahiman, and Talmai, the children of Anak.